london-coder/NationalArchives/README.md

 The source file and the output file are located relative to the project structure in a src/resources folder.
 This was, again, to simplify and expedite the solution.
-The classpath could have been searched for the CSV resource, or the location of the data files could be passed into and instance of the application as a parameter.
+The classpath could have been searched for the CSV resource, or the location of the data files could be passed into an instance of the application as a parameter.
 This would be easy to achieve.